PatrickKyei/exception/_drafts/2022-05-19-how-to-become-fearless.md

 ---
 title: How To More Fearless
 date: 2022-05-18 21:15:00 +00
-categories: [People, Choices]
+categories: [Choices, Fear]
-tags: [choices, relationships]     # TAG names should always be lowercase
+tags: [choices, people, fear]     # TAG names should always be lowercase
 ---

 ## Dive into your Fear